Mahindra Holidays & Resorts to add over 300 rooms by March

 The Mahindra group firm had reported the highest quarterly profit of Rs 40.6 crore in the three months to September 2021 amid the pandemic that has hit the hospitality and tourism industry badly.

-It operates 78 properties offering 4,197 keys and has been clocking about 80 per cent occupancy in the third quarter and hopes to better it going ahead provided there is no third wave and the resultant mobility curbs.
+It operates 78 properties offering 4,233 keys as of now and has been clocking about 80 per cent occupancy in the third quarter and hopes to better it going ahead provided there is no third wave and the resultant mobility curbs.

 "We started this fiscal with 4,197 rooms and we are on course to close the year with an inventory of 4,500 rooms.
 We are adding a little over 300 rooms to our existing properties at Assonora in Goa and Ganapatiphule in Maharashtra," Kavinder Singh, managing director and chief executive of Mahindra Holidays, told PTI.

 Refusing to give an exact investment going into these brownfield (existing) projects, he said these are part of the planned Rs 1,200-crore capital investment to add over 1,000 rooms in the next three years ending FY24 when "we will an inventory to over 5,500 rooms.
-Last fiscal we added 150 rooms".
+Last fiscal, we added 465 rooms".

 Singh sounded confident of closing the year almost at the FY20 levels given the rising occupancy which is sniffing at 78-80 per cent, marginally up from Q2 levels which were already at the pre-pandemic level in terms of occupancy.